 San Diego Staycation: Temecula Getaway

-For this trip, I was invited by Visit Temecula and Travel Massive San Diego to check out some of the trendy new spots that make Temecula a great weekend getaway and I am sharing my favorite ones with you.
+For this trip, I was invited by Visit Temecula and Travel Massive San Diego to check out some of the trendy new spots that make Temecula a great weekend getaway from San Diego and I am sharing my favorite ones with you.

 The Food Truck Craze has not skipped over Temecula and I am so glad we got to experience some of their best.